Dark Lord: The Rise of Darth Vader: Plot

-The novel received largely positive reviews among the Star Wars fan communities, and was described as a successful narration of Vader's emotions and perspectives.

 Behind the scenes

 Luceno told the magazine Star Wars Insider about a discussion he had with Ryan Kaufman, formerly of LucasArts, who had worn a Darth Vader costume during the production of a number of LucasArts Star Wars video games.
 Kaufman's description of what it was like to wear the suit led Luceno to dedicate a substantial amount of the novel toward Vader's struggling with the discomfort of his new prosthetics and armor.

-For the making of Obi-Wan Kenobi, director Deborah Chow took inspiration from the Extended Universe in preparation for the series, citing Luceno's novel as an example for the plot and John Jackson Miller's Star Wars: Kenobi (2013).